dan-sprague/FastBreak/README.md

 # FastBreak.jl

-Fast, bayesian detection of breakpoints in univariate time series data.
+Fast detection of breakpoints in univariate time series data.
 Envisioned for biologists interested in asking: what is the probability that population A and B reached plateau growth phase at the same time, controlling for growth rate?
 Statistical inference can also be performed on slopes (growth rates)

 ## Use Case

 ### Biology
 Identifying the probable interval of time that population growth curves change behavior (exponential/linear/plateau) can be calculated in fractions of a second.
-Hypothesis testing on breakpoints can be performed intuitively using the posterior samples, or using the Wald test if you're feeling frequentist.
-95% CI are reported for the slopes and breakpoint locations.
+Hypothesis testing on breakpoints can be performed intuitively using either the full posterior (best) or Wald test.

+Simple curves such as these can be fit nearly instantaneously.

 <p align="center">
   <img src="https://raw.githubusercontent.com/dan-sprague/FastBreak/main/img/population_growth_mcmc.png" alt="Population Growth 1" width="90%"/>